Best Solar Charger For Backpacking Adventures

 Best For Fast Charging

-The Goal Zero Nomad is a relatively powerful, highly portable, and fast-charging device that’s maybe a little too heavy for thru-hikes but ideal for shorter, overnight trips in the backcountry.
+The Goal Zero Nomad 10 is a powerful, portable, and fast-charging device, perhaps a little too heavy for thru-hikes but ideal for shorter, overnight trips in the backcountry.

 Goal Zero is a US-based company that is renowned for its high-quality portable power solutions.
 They are constantly updating and reengineering their product line to ensure that customers get the best value for their money.